Starting in November, how end times for comparisons including today are determined will change.

 Select the newly created time periods in the analyses or reports.

-This feature will be available towards the end of September 2023.
+This feature will be available towards the middle of November 2023.